All guides

 On the other hand, qualitative surveys use open-ended questions and free-form responses to gather rich, descriptive data about participants' experiences, perceptions, and attitudes.
 Unlike quantitative surveys, qualitative ones involve smaller sample sizes, and qualitative data analysis techniques such as thematic analysis.

-Qualitative surveys and quantiative surveys are both important for product teams.
+Qualitative surveys and quantitative surveys are both important for product teams.
 Qualitative surveys offer deep insights into users' motivations, preferences, and behaviors, allowing researchers to explore and uncover user motivations and behavioral insights, used to understand users' needs, pain points that bring ideas to improve the user experience and build additional features into the product.

 Mixed-methods surveys